You’ll love this recipe if you enjoy these Creamy Chicken Orzo Pasta and Cauliflower Risotto with Mushrooms recipes.

 💛 Why you’ll love this recipe

-- Uses one pan, so cleanup stays minimal
+- Everything cooks in one pan, so cleanup stays minimal.

-- The orzo cooks directly in the sauce, which adds flavor and saves time
+- The orzo cooks directly in the sauce, soaking up all the flavor as it simmers — no separate pot needed.

 ➡️ Ingredients you’ll need